gitbls/pistrong/README.md

 * `sudo makeMyCA` - Create a new CA. Use this, or your own script, as desired.
 *  Add new users or devices to the CA

-## Linux Clients Connecting to Your VPN

-pistrong supports Linux Client devices connecting to the VPN.
-The easiest approach is to use strongSwan on the Linux client, and installing it via:

-* Download pistrong and InstallPiStrong onto the Linux client system as described above
-* `sudo InstallPiStrong` - Download, build, and install strongSwan
-    * In the *postconf* phase, InstallPiStrong will ask if the VPN server should be enabled.
-For a client-only system, answer No. You can change your mind and enable this in the future if desired.
-* The VPN Server Manager adds Linux clients by using `sudo pistrong add clientname --remoteid linux-remoteid --linux`.

-    For instance, using the default CA built by makeMyCA, one might use `sudo pistrong add tomspi --device pi4 --remoteid linux.mydomain.com --linux`.

-    The `--linux` switch causes pistrong to create a Linux VPN Config Pack.
-Once the VPN Config Pack (zip file) has been copied to the Linux client system, install the new connection on the client with `sudo pistrong client install /path/to/zip-file`.

-* Connect to the remote strongSwan VPN server with `sudo pistrong client start servername.fqdn.com`.
-The remote name can be abbreviated to its uniqueness.

-* Stop the VPN connection with `sudo pistrong client stop`

 ## Firewall Considerations

 strongSwan **requires** changes to the Firewall on the VPN Server for proper operation.
 This is not required on the Linux VPN Client system, or any other client for that matter.
 In case you don't have a firewall installed, InstallPiStrong writes a new systemd service *pistrong-iptables-load*, which contains only the VPN-required Firewall rules.
 If you want to use this service, `sudo systemctl enable pistrong-iptables-load` before rebooting.